Open-Model-Initiative/OMI-Data-Pipeline/README.md

 - Comprehensive documentation and examples

 ## Contributing
 We welcome contributions from the community!
 Whether you're fixing bugs, improving documentation, or proposing new features, your input is valuable.
-Please read our [Contribution](CONTRIBUTING.md) Guidelines for more information on how to get started.
+Please read our [Contribution](CONTRIBUTING.md) Guidelines and our [Getting Stated Guide](docs/getting_started.md) for more information on how to get started.

 ## License
 This project and its artifacts are planned to be licensed under various permissive licenses: